Blogs

 review / Isabel López

 However, this idea was not enough for the leader, who also wanted to be loved.
-The author states that "he did not want to be seen as Stalin but as Santa Claus": he was to be regarded as a father in the Confucian style.
-Indoctrination started from infancy in kindergartens.
-During the following years they would not listen to any song, they would not read any article that was not deifying the figure of Kim Il-sung.
-They were given lapel pins with his face on them, which they were obliged to wear on the left side, over the heart, and his portrait had to be in every house.
+The author states that he "did not want to be seen as Stalin but as Santa Claus": he should be considered as a father in the Confucian style.
+Indoctrination began in kindergartens.
+For the next few years they wouldn't listen to any songs, they wouldn't read any article that he was not deifying the figure of Kim Il-sung.
+Lapel badges with his face were distributed, which were obligatory to wear on the left side, over the heart, and his portrait had to be in every house.
 Everything was distributed free of charge by the Workers' Party.

 Categories Global Affairs: Asia World order, diplomacy and governance Book reviews

-COMMENTARY* / Salvador Sánchez Tapia
+COMMENT* / Salvador Sánchez Tapia

 Russia and China in the crisis